johnbeve/PHI-696/Project-1/README.md

 ```
 ∀x∃y∀z(R(x,y) ∧ R(x,z) ∧ R(y,z))

+...
-- This statement is saying that for all cases x there exists at least one case y containing all cases of z, with x being related to y, x being related to z, and y being related to z by virtue of R
+for all cases x there exists y which contains all cases of z
+x is related to y
+x is related to z
+y is related to z
+all by virtue of R

 ∃x∀y∃z(R(x,y) ∧ R(x,z) ∧ R(y,z))

+...
-- This statement means there exists at least one x containing all cases y with the existence of at least one z, where x is related to y, x is related to z, and y is related to z by virtue of R
+there exists x which contains all cases y with the existence of z
+x is related to y
+x is related to z
+and y is related to z
+all by virtue of R

 ```